 Figure 6 shows the density tracks of cyclones associated with large positive SLAs and the positions of the cyclone centres at the peak of the events (blue squares).
-Density is computed splitting the domain in cells of 1.5° size and counting the cyclone centres located within each cell as each cyclone moves along its track.
-The units used are probability per square kilometre.
+Density is computed splitting the domain in cells of 1.5 degs size and counting the cyclone centres located within each cell as each cyclone moves along its track.
+Units are probability per square kilometre.
 Each panel refers to a different coastal location (red square).
-It is evident that cyclone tracks initiate in the well-known cyclogenetic areas located inside and around the Mediterranean Sea (North Africa, south of the Atlas Mountains, Gulf of Genoa, Adriatic Sea, Cyprus area, Black Sea area) and in the northeastern Atlantic (H.M.S.O., 1962; Alpert et al., 1990; Trigo et al., 1999, 2002; Maheras et al., 2001; Lionello et al., 2002, 2016; Garcies and Homar, 2011; Nissen et al., 2010; Campins et al., 2011; Reale and Lionello, 2013).
-The prevalent motion of the cyclone centre is southeastwards along the Mediterranean branch of the Mediterranean storm track.
-The importance of Atlantic cyclones decreases as the coastal station location moves eastwards while the importance of cyclogenesis over the Mediterranean Sea simultaneously increases, shifting towards the Levantine basin for the most southeastern stations (İskenderun and Alexandria).
-Cyclones that originated over North Africa are particularly relevant for Tripoli and Gabès and join the Mediterranean storm track in the eastern Mediterranean.
+It is evident that cyclone tracks initiate in the well-known cyclogenetic areas located inside and around the Mediterranean Sea (north Africa, south of the Atlas Mountains, Gulf of Genoa, Adriatic

+Sea, Cyprus Area, Black Sea area) and in the North-East Atlantic (H.M.S.O.
+(1962); Alpert et al. (1990); Trigo et al. (1999); Maheras et al. (2001); Trigo et al. (2002); Lionello et al. (2002); Garcies and Homar (2011); Nissen et al. (2010); Campins et al. (2011); Reale and Lionello (2013); Lionello et al (2016)).
+The prevalent motion of the cyclone center is south-eastwards along the Mediterranean branch of the Mediterranean storm track.
+The importance of Atlantic cyclones decreases as the coastal station location moves eastwards, while, simultaneously, the importance of cyclogenesis over the Mediterranean Sea increases, shifting towards the Levantine basin for the most south-eastern stations (Iskenderun and Alexandria).
+Cyclones originated over the North Africa are particularly relevant for Tripoli and Gabes and join the Mediterranean storm track in the eastern Mediterranean.
 In most cases, cyclone centres at the time of the SLAs are located so that the associated flow is directed towards the coast.
-In fact, the wind contributes a fraction of SLA in all locations but it is the dominant factor only in locations that are characterised by a long shallow water fetch, i.e. mainly Trieste and Gabès (Conte and Lionello, 2013), producing, depending on its direction with respect to the shore, a set-up or set-down effect.
+In fact, the wind contributes a fraction of SLA in all location, but it is dominant factor only in locations that are characterized by a long shallow water fetch, mainly Trieste and Gabes (Conte and Lionello (2013)), producing, depending on its direction with respect to the shore, a set-up or set-down effect.